 South Bend Home Repair programs empower residents to Mend the Bend!
 These programs provide opportunities for City of South Bend residents to improve their quality of life and place with stronger neighborhoods and more comfortable homes.

-South Bend Home Repair can help with:
+South Bend Home Repair can currently help with nonemergency needs ranging from $150-$500 per home.
+We can help with:

 - Lowering utility bills through energy and water efficiency improvements